 - Our staff has kept our members high on our mind.
 We started a new monthly First Friday virtual networking event, and modified our programming to accommodate for new ways of doing business.

-If you are passionate about invasive species prevention and management in North America, we ask you to join us.
+If you are passionate about invasive species prevention and management in North America, we invite you to join us.
 You’ll be able to access the webinar library as long as you’re a member, and you’ll be supporting the largest association of invasive species managers in North America.

 Sign up for NISAW News